 Reachmail is known for having customizable email templates and detailed analytics that make improving your campaigns significantly easier.
 Besides its free version, it has three different paid plans—Bronze, Silver, and Gold—ranging between $10 to $70 per month.

 One of the most popular email marketing tools available is Mailchimp.
-To quote the software provider: “Even if you don’t know the first thing about marketing — we provide world-class technology and support to help your business launch, build, and grow to meet your one-of-a-kind vision.”
+To quote the software provider: “Even if you don’t know the first thing about marketing — we provide world-class technology and support to help your online business launch, build, and grow to meet your one-of-a-kind vision.”

 This platform offers three different plans: the New Business Plan, the Growing Business Plan, and the Pro Marketer Plan.
 The New Business Plan is free, while the Pro Marketer Plan costs $199 per month.
 Although not cheap, its marketing resources help you stay informed and ahead of your competition.